BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 To run the mapping for each library a R script from the folder [1Run/](1Run/) should be executed:

 * [kallisto_analysis.R](#kallisto-analysis-R)
-   * The first step of this script allow to run the pseudo-alignment for each individual library.
+   * The first step of this script runs the pseudo-alignment for each individual library.
-   * The second step allow to perform the analysis where the transcript are summed to gene level and the TPM and FPKM recalculated, more details can be founded in the RNA-Seq pipeline for this second step.
+   * The second step performs the analysis where the transcripts are summed to gene level and the TPM and FPKM recalculated, more details can be founded in the RNA-Seq pipeline for this second step.

-In this step we have in consideration that exist a folder that was generated from RNA-Seq pipeline for all species with the following information:
+In this step note that there is a folder that was generated from the RNA-Seq pipeline for each species with the following information:
    * transcriptome index (15 k-mer and 31 k-mer)
    * gene2transcript file
    * gene2biotype file